sorhawell/forestFloor/README.md

 **note to my self:**
+1.8.9

-- bug if forestFloor X input is matrix without dimnames, show3d() function label columns by all values concatenated. could be fixed by casting matrix to data.frame always
+-(v) bug if forestFloor X input is matrix without dimnames, show3d() function label columns by all values concatenated. could be fixed by casting matrix to data.frame always

 - fcol should support color gradients perpendicular to fitted functions
 - implement some matrix/data.frame checks to avoid crash if non training feature matrix is forwarded to forestFloor()
 - par(mfrow) does not always restore after plot.forestFloor
-- set fcol(ff,1) as standard coloring if non chosen in show3d and plot.forrestFloor

 - coming soon:
 forestFloor will support Rborist models